Startups made easy. Sorted.

 To approve SEIS-qualifying status, HMRC sends the investee company two documents:

 • SEIS2 – this is a letter containing the Unique Investment Reference (UIR) number for this share issue.
-The company needs to tell you the UIR so you can claim tax relief as an investor.
+The company needs to tell you their UIR so you can claim tax relief as an investor.

 • SEIS3 – this is a blank SEIS compliance certificate.
 The company fills it in for each of their investors (with the UIR) and sends it to you.
 The SEIS3 is proof that your investment is eligible for SEIS tax relief.